A dual descent algorithm for node-capacitated multiflow problems and its applications: Acknowledgments

 \section{Acknowledgments}

-We thank Satoru Iwata for information on submodular flow, Satoru Fujishige for helpful comments, and Yuni Iwamasa for computation of $\mDelta^*_b$.
-The work was partially supported by JSPS KAKENHI Grant Numbers 25280004, 26330023, 26280004.
+We thank Satoru Iwata for information on submodular flow, Satoru Fujishige for helpful comments, Yuni Iwamasa for computation of $\mDelta^*_b$. and Motoki Ikeda for meticulously reading.
+We also thank the referees for helpful comments.
+The work was partially supported by JSPS KAKENHI Grant Numbers JP25280004, JP26330023, JP26280004, JP17K00029.